 It is the obligation of the insured to read and understand the terms of his insurance policy unless the policy is so constructed that a reasonable man would not attempt to read it … If the terms of the policy are inconsistent with his desires, he is required to notify the insurer of the inconsistency and of his refusal to accept the condition.

 The Twelve Knotts Court then pointed out that, though there were no Maryland cases requiring the result that the District Court had reached, nonetheless, it appeared to be the general rule:

 [W]hen the insured accepts a policy, he accepts all of its stipulations, provided they are legal and not contrary to public policy.
-Where changes from the application appear in the delivered contract, under a more stringent doctrine, the insured has a duty to examine it promptly and notify the company immediately of his refusal to accept it.
-If such policy is accepted or is retained an unreasonable length of time, the insured is presumed to have ratified any changes therein and to have agreed to all of its terms.”
+Where changes from the application appear in the delivered contract, under a more stringent doctrine, the insured must examine it promptly and notify the company immediately of his refusal to accept it.
+If such policy is accepted or is retained an unreasonable length of time, the insured is presumed to have ratified any changes and agreed to all its terms.”
 Twelve Knotts, 87 Md.App. at 104, 589 A.2d 105 (quoting l2, J. Appleman, Insurance Law and Practice, § 7155).

-The court obviously thinks this is a bad result.
+The court thinks this is a terrible result.
 Why not jump on this precedent and the wisdom behind it and say no reasonable person would attempt to read the policy?

 The full opinion can be found here.